Miszczo/python-Car-class/README.md

 How to use this script:

+First - you need to run this script.

 In class Car i have included all important informations which is necessary to proper work of class from this challenge.

 In main function, in c instance of Car class you can write the informations about amount of passengers, car weight and count of gears.